- Home

 Dr. Lagdiwala earned her Doctor of Pharmacy degree from the Ernest Mario School of Pharmacy at Rutgers University.
 During her time in pharmacy school, she served as the Vice President of the Academy of Managed Care Pharmacy (AMCP) organization and participated in research focused on transdermal pharmacology.

-Dr. Lagdiwala spent three years at Daiichi Sankyo Inc., in both their US Market Access and US Medical Affairs Training & Development teams, working across their oncology portfolio and preparing for launch readiness.
+Dr. Lagdiwala spent three years at Daiichi Sankyo Inc., in both their US Market Access and US Medical Affairs Training and Development teams, working across their oncology portfolio and preparing for launch readiness.
 These experiences ignited her passion to pursue an opportunity within the oncology space.
 Following her rotational experiences at Bristol Myers Squibb in Business Insights & Analytics and Horizon BCBSNJ in Managed Care, Dr. Lagdiwala solidified her interest in Market Access and HEOR.
 She is excited to gain valuable experiences and work alongside a diverse team at Pfizer and St. John’s University, with the goal of improving patient access to new therapies worldwide.

 St. John’s University/Allergan Aesthetics, an AbbVie Company, Pharmaceutical Industry Fellowship—Clinical Development